GeoffBreemer/DLToolkit/scripts/AWS_commands.md

     - Enable completer using the path found under step 2 : `complete -C '/Users/geoff/anaconda3/bin/aws_completer' aws`
     - Add the same command to `~/.bashrc`

-# Create a new Deep Learning EC2 instance
+# Create a new Deep Learning EC2 instance (one-off)
 Includes a separate second EBS Volume containing all `DLToolkit` data and source files mounted as `/home/ubuntu/dl`.

-## 1. Initial EC2 instance setup (one-off)

 1. Create a new EC2 instance